Singularity (systems theory)

+In systems theory, a singularity refers to a critical condition in which relatively small changes, perturbations, or events may produce disproportionately large, nonlinear, or irreversible effects on the behaviour, identity, or development of a system.
+Such singularities may occur in physical, biological, cognitive, social, or organizational systems.

+The concept differs from mathematical or gravitational singularities, as it does not primarily describe infinite values in equations or spacetime, but rather sensitive interactions between structural conditions and triggering events in complex systems.

+In systems theory, singularities are often associated with instability, path dependence, phase transitions, self-organization, and critical transitions.

+Historical roots

 In the study of unstable systems, James Clerk Maxwell in 1873 was the first to use the term singularity in its most general sense: that in which it refers to contexts in which arbitrarily small changes, commonly unpredictably, may lead to arbitrarily large effects.
 In this sense, Maxwell did not differentiate between dynamical systems and social systems.
 He used the concept of singularities primarily as an argument against determinism or absolute causality.
 He did not in his day deny that the same initial conditions would always achieve the same results, but pointed out that such a statement is of little value in a world in which the same initial conditions are never repeated.
 In the late pre-quantum-theoretic philosophy of science, this was a significant recognition of the principle of underdetermination.

 Characteristics

 The attributes of singularities include the following in various degrees, according to context: